English Standard Version: Post-publication

 In October 2024, the ESV was the number one selling Bible translation on the ECPA Bible Translations Bestsellers monthly chart.
 This was the first time the ESV had reached number one in the chart's history (which began in December 2011), and the first time the NIV had lost its number one spot in five years.
+In 2026, the Society for Promoting Christian Knowledge (SPCK) reported that the ESV was the best-selling Bible translation in the United Kingdom for 2025.

 Debate surrounding translation philosophy

-At the 2008 annual meeting of the Evangelical Theological Society, Mark L. Strauss presented a paper titled "Why the English Standard Version should not become the Standard English Version: How to make a good translation much better."
+At the 2008 annual meeting of the Evangelical Theological Society, Mark L. Strauss presented a paper titled "Why the English Standard Version Should Not Become the Standard English Version: How To Make a Good Translation Much Better."
+(Note: The original formatting of the paper's title uses a play on words with regard to the name "Standard English Version.")
 In the paper, Strauss criticizes the ESV for using dated language, among other perceived issues, such as using gender-neutral language inconsistently in translation.
 ESV translator Bill Mounce responded to Strauss's criticism:

 While the content of the paper was helpful, I am afraid that it only increased the gap between the two "sides" of the [translation philosophy] debate. ...
 He kept saying that the ESV has "missed" or "not considered" certain translational issues.
 While I am sure they were not intentional, these are emotionally charged words that do not help in the debate.
 They are in essence ad hominem arguments focusing on our competence (or perceived lack thereof) and not on the facts.
 He was not in the translation meetings and does not know if we in fact did miss or did not consider these issues. ...
 The solution to this debate is to recognize that there are different translation philosophies, different goals and means by which to reach those goals, and the goal of the translator is to be consistent in achieving those goals.
 In all but one of his examples, our translation was the one required by our translation philosophy.

 Strauss invited Mounce to engage further through participation at the following annual meeting.
 In 2009, Mounce presented his formal response paper titled "Can the ESV and TNIV Co-Exist in the Same Universe?"
 In the paper, Mounce describes various points regarding his view of the need for both formal and functional translations.